At-Home Fireworks Continue, Despite Thousands of Eye Injuries Every Year

-The Academy’s 2015 national fireworks survey also found that nearly three times as many U.S. adults say they wear eye protection for home repair projects or cleaning than for using fireworks.
+Despite the statistics, most Americans still do not wear eye protection when handling fireworks.
+A national survey found that nearly three times more U.S. adults say they wear eye protection for home repair projects or cleaning than when using fireworks.
 And while only 11 percent of Americans would let kids age 5 to 10 light birthday candles, more than half said children should be allowed to use sparklers and other fireworks, which can cause severe injury and eye damage.

 “These results seem to suggest that people view tub scrubbing and candles as more of a threat to their eyes than fireworks,” said Philip Rizzuto, M.D., clinical spokesperson for the American Academy of Ophthalmology.
 “It’s very concerning to me as an ophthalmologist because I’ve seen how devastating consumer fireworks can be to someone’s vision.
 I sincerely hope this survey puts the risk of fireworks injuries in a new perspective and encourages more people to take precautions.”